GoogleCloudPlatform/community/tutorials/vm-migration-with-risc-networks/index.md

 ---
-title: Seamless migration through integration of RISC Networks and Migrate for Compute Engine
+title: Migrate virtual machines with RISC Networks and Migrate for Compute Engine
-description: Learn how to migrate VMs from VMware to GCP using RISC Networks and Migrate for Compute Engine.
+description: Learn how to migrate virtual machines (VMs) from VMware to GCP using RISC Networks and Migrate for Compute Engine.
 author: laidig
 tags: Migrate for Compute Engine, RISC Networks
-date_published: 2019-08-19
+date_published: 2019-08-23
 ---

-This article walks you through a VMware to Google Cloud Platform (GCP) migration from planning to completion.
-Integrations between GCP, RISC Networks (now [Flexera](https://www.flexera.com/about-us/press-center/flexera-acquires-risc-networks.html)), and Migrate for Compute Engine (formerly Velostrata) enable you to export your plans directly into the Migrate for Compute Engine UI.
+This article walks you through a VM migration from VMware to Google Cloud Platform (GCP), migration from planning to completion.
+Integrations between GCP, RISC Networks (now [Flexera](https://www.flexera.com/about-us/press-center/flexera-acquires-risc-networks.html)), and Migrate for Compute Engine (formerly Velostrata) enable you to export your plans directly into Migrate for Compute Engine.

 ## Prerequisites